kxtubh/Text-Detection/README.md

-# Text Detection Application Project Report
+# Text Detection Application using EasyOCR and Streamlit

 ## Project Overview
 This report documents the development of a Text Detection Application using EasyOCR and Streamlit.
 The application provides a user-friendly web interface for uploading images and extracting text content using Optical Character Recognition (OCR) technology.